John R. Jewitt: Compulsion

 Maquinna took him to a neighbouring village and paid a bride price for Jewitt's selection, who was indeed the young daughter of the chief.
 Jewitt then set up his own home in Maquinna's longhouse, building beds so as to not sleep on the dirt floor, and insisting on cleanliness for both his wife and Maquinna's twelve-year-old son, who chose to live with them.
 Jewitt viewed the marriage as a chain binding him to "this savage land" (p.
 161).

 Maquinna and the chiefs then decided that Jewitt must now be "considered one of them, and conform to their customs", especially the wearing of Nootka clothing (p.
 161).
-Jewitt resented the imposition of this dress code, finding the loose, untailored garments very cold, and attributed to them a subsequent illness of which he almost died.
+Jewitt resented the imposition of this dress code, finding the loose, untailored garments cold, and attributed to them a subsequent illness of which he almost died.
 He was not allowed to cut his hair, and had to paint his face and body as a Nootka would.

 Jewitt was asked to file the teeth of the king's elder brother.
 He did so without understanding why, but found out it was to enable the chief to bite off the nose of a new wife who refused to sleep with him.
 Jewitt unsuccessfully attempted to dissuade him from carrying out this traditional punishment (p.
 207).